RakeshBudhlakoti/Food-App-React-Redux/README.md

-Certainly, here's a README for your GitHub repository:

 # Food Village - Swiggy-inspired Web Application

 Food Village is a web application that draws inspiration from Swiggy, a popular food delivery service.
 It is built using cutting-edge technology and offers a delightful user experience for ordering food from various restaurants.
 This README provides an overview of the project's features, tech stack, and highlights.